Research uncovers why issues with soy can sometimes masquerade as egg allergies and what to do about it. You might

 Our daughter has a facial skin condition which has been linked to soy intolerance and discovered that this condition also appeared when she consumed eggs.
 Since most chicken feed seems to be soy-based, she had all but given up on the idea of having eggs in her diet again (both for baking and in cooking) because of this adverse reaction but after trying the eggs produced by your chickens, she has had absolutely no skin reaction at all !!
 Best part…they are delicious too!

-If an allergy to eggs has been your stumbling block in the past, perhaps it’s time to give soy free eggs a shot and see if you can enjoy Nature’s perfect food without symptoms.
+Is an allergy to eggs been your stumbling block to eating them in the past?
+If so, perhaps it’s time to give soy free eggs a shot and see if you can enjoy Nature’s perfect food without symptoms.